Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 2. Read: Once a file is picked up, the receiver opens it and begins following along as new lines are written.
 The start_at setting decides whether it begins from beginning or just tails new content from the end.

-3. Parse: Each line (or block of lines, if multiline parsing is used) runs through a series of operators (if configured).
+3. Parse: Each line (or block of lines, if multiline parsing is used) runs through a series of Stanza operators (if configured).
 These operators parse the raw text, pull out key attributes, assign timestamps and severity levels, and ultimately structure the log data.

 4. Emit: Finally, the structured log records are passed into the Collector's pipeline, where they can be filtered, transformed further, or exported to your backend.